From Devlin "Duck" Hodges to Mason Rudolph and back, the Steelers fall to the Jets - Mash Viral

 With nine seconds left in the middle, Tomlin avoided kicking a field goal after James Washington forced an illegal contact call to move the ball to 29.
 Rudolph, who had tried a deep shot down the sideline to Washington, this time went to the other side, finding Diontae Johnson behind the defense for a 29-yard TD pass that tied the game at 10-10.

-"The fact that Mason came there and got us points in those last two units gave us great hope," he said.
-David DeCastro said.
+"The fact that Mason came there and got us points in those last two units gave us great hope," said DeCastro.

 Running backwards James Conner He suffered a quadruple injury at the beginning of the second quarter.
 Center Maurkice Pouncey He injured his knee late in the third.
 On the next play, Rudolph suffered a left shoulder injury when he tripped away from the center and then several players approached him while trying to get up.